Amazing Local Artist Featured on the Outer Banks

 On Friday, February 12th, Katy hosted a “Demo Day,” where she lectured a bit and demonstrated her technique.

 It was in that moment, when she first saw that purple ribbon on her painting, she knew that being a painter could be an attainable dream.
-She immediately sought out to get her first job and since then, has done many commissioned works from murals, to trompe l’oeils, to illustrations.
+She immediately sought out to get her first job and since then has done many commissioned works from murals, to trompe l’oeils, to illustrations.
 Last fall she finally got the opportunity to paint what she wants and has been painting to her heart’s content.
 She has said when she looks around she is like a kid in a candy store; taking in colors and textures, all in new perspectives.
 Her visual senses have been awakened to a new level that stimulates different thoughts and feelings.
-And so, her collection right now is just all about exploration of color, style, and texture.
-Although her subject matter remains the same.
-That is, the ideallyc scenery of her home town of the Outer Banks.
+And so, her collection right now is just all about exploration of color, style, and texture, although her subject matter remains the same -- the beautiful scenery of her home town of the Outer Banks.